Isaac-Hawks/Jellyfin/README.md

 # Jellyfin Docker Container
 This repository provides a simple Docker-based setup for running a Jellyfin media server.
-It includes a docker-compose configuration and foldor structure to make deployment easy.
+It includes a docker-compose configuration and folder structure to make deployment easy.

-These instructions are designed for Ubuntu/Debian systems
+## Requirements
+- Ubuntu / Debian based systems
+- Docker
+- Docker Compose
+- Internet Connection (for downloading the jellyfin image and metadata)

 ## Download:
 ```bash